babarrett/g80-9009/README.md

     - Uses an active Soarer PS/2 to USB converter.
 The Soarer adds the ability to remap keys, add macros, add additional function layers, and be able to toggle different layouts.
-    - Special "workstation" keys do not generate scancodes.
+    - Special "workstation" keys do not generate scan codes with the "Desk PC" setting and we do nit yet know how to get that to happen.
-    - A good solution for getting everything you're likely to want out of the
+    - The "PC Desk" setting does not send scan codes for 47 keys.
-    keyboard: working display functions, with in-keyboard programmability and keymap re-writing.
+    - A good solution for getting everything you're likely to want out of the keyboard except using every key: working display functions, with in-keyboard programmability and keymap re-writing.
 If the LCD display being operational was a significant motivation for acquiring this keyboard, and you want it to be programable too, this is likely your best choice.
 4. With (rare) [KVM](../master/method-4-keyboard-to-breakout-box.md) boxes
     - These are KVM switches (keyboard, video and mouse)
     - Special "workstation" keys and PC/Workstation, and Screen keys likely